 The purpose of the Internal Affairs Policy is to improve the quality of law enforcement services.
 Citizen confidence in the integrity of the police department increases through the establishment of meaningful and effective complaint procedures.
 This confidence engenders community support for the police department and improves the relationship between police and the citizens they serve by facilitating cooperation vital to the department’s ability to achieve its goals.
 An effective disciplinary framework also permits police officials to monitor officer’s compliance with department policies and procedures.
 Adherence to established policies and procedures assist officers in meeting department objectives while a monitoring system permits managers to identify problem areas requiring increased training, direction or policy changes.
 Finally, the Internal Affairs Policy ensures fairness and due process protection to citizens and officers alike.

-The Middle Township Police Department works closely with the Cape May County Prosecutors Office and many of the internal affairs investigations are worked jointly between both departments.
+To help ensure the above high standard, the Middle Township Police Department works closely with the Cape May County Prosecutors Office and many of the internal affairs investigations are worked jointly between both departments.
 This is to ensure that the highest quality of investigation is conducted.

 The Internal Affairs Division is commanded by Captain Don Nelson.